zili-wang/DSS/README.md

 ## Running the Software

-1. Open IDLE (python 3.6 64-bit) or the version that corresponds to your installed Python.
+1. Open IDLE/Pycharm/Visual Studio Code (python 3.6 64-bit) or the version that corresponds to your installed Python.
 2. Click File > Open...
 3. Navigate to the 'SimulationTool' directory and select 'Main.py' to open.
 4. Run 'Main.py'.